-First, we file with the Probate Court a Petition for Probate of the Will, along with the original Will (if any) and a certified copy of the death certificate.
-Notice must be mailed to all of the decedent’s heirs at law, to those named as beneficiaries in the Will, and, if a charity is involved or there are no known heirs at law, to the Attorney General.
-Notice also must be published in a local newspaper.
-If no one objects to the Petition by a deadline set by the Court, the Court will appoint a Personal Representative of the Estate.
+First, we file with the probate court a Petition for Probate of the Will, along with the original Will (if any) and a certified copy of the death certificate.
+Per the law, notice must be mailed to all of the decedent’s heirs, to those named as beneficiaries in the Will, and, if a charity is involved or there are no known heirs at law, notice must be mailed to the Attorney General.
+Additionally, the notice must also be published in a local newspaper.
+If no one objects to the Petition by a deadline set by the court, the court will appoint a personal representative of the estate.

 What if the decedent’s family situation is very simple?